conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 .. warning::

+   Using sanitizers in production, especially with programs that run with elevated privileges (for example, SUID binaries on Linux), is dangerous.
+   The sanitizer runtime libraries depend on environment variables, which could allow privilege escalation attacks.
-   Using sanitizers in production, particularly with SUID binaries, is dangerous.
-The libsanitizer runtimes rely on environment variables that could enable privilege escalation attacks.
+   Use sanitizers only in development and testing environments. runtimes rely on environment variables that could enable privilege escalation attacks.
    Use sanitizers only in development and testing environments.